Kenya in May

 Although, this is not recommended for first-time safari enthusiasts because the chances of seeing much wildlife are slimmer.

-May is by far the wettest month on the coast, with an average monthly rainfall of greater than 300mm, making it a very poor time for beach holidays or underwater activities.
+- May is by far the wettest month on the coast, with an average monthly rainfall of more than 300mm (12in), making it a very poor time for beach holidays or underwater activities.

-The long rains continue into May in many safari destinations.
-As a result, game viewing can be challenging, as animals are dispersed away from water sources and thick vegetation tends to reduce visibility, and minor tracks may be inaccessible when inundated with water.
+- The long rains continue into May in many Kenya safari destinations.
+As a result, game viewing can be challenging, as animals are dispersed away from water sources, and thick vegetation tends to reduce visibility.
+Minor tracks may be inaccessible when inundated with water.